aws-samples/amazon-eks-security-immersion-day/content/index.en.md

 This workshop is catered towards use cases, requirement and ask that most of our customers have demanded as part of EKS Immersions done in the past.

-Background in EKS, Kubernetes, Docker, and container workflows are highly recommended as a perquisites.

 Click on any of the topics to get more details and see relevant best practices as per [Amazon EKS Best Practices Guide for Security](https://aws.github.io/caws-eks-best-practices/security/docs/) :